Sledmine/mercury/README.md

 # Development Environment

-If you want to modify and verify code in this repository you will have a couple of tools to test everything in your local environment, some unit testing will be added soon.
+If you want to modify and verify code in this repository you will have a couple of tools to test everything in your local environment, some unit testing is being added continuously.

-### Mocking Librarian Server

-You can run an mock of a librarian server using [json-server](https://github.com/typicode/json-server) and the command below:
+## Run with LuaJIT
+Luapower follows a structure where everything must be inside the root folder to work, by just making a Symlink of your cloned respository into the Luapower folder you will be able to run, you can clone your repository directly in the Luapower folder but I would recommend you to create a Symlink.

+After that you can just use this command in the luapower folder in order to run it:
 ```
-json-server -w tests\librarian.json
+luajit mercury\mercury.lua
 ```

-or
+## Mocking Librarian Server

+You can run a mock of a librarian server using [json-server](https://github.com/typicode/json-server) and the command below:
 ```
-server.cmd
+mercury\server.cmd
 ```

+# FAQ
+- **Luapower is a cross platform framework, why is this only working for Windows?**

+Halo Custom Edition only works in a Windows environment by native running or via emulation using Wine for example, so creating a package manager for Linux would be a little bit weird if the game itself only runs on Windows.